-- 1. Lexicon CSV Allows the user to assign certain properties to specific words using a CSV file.
+- 2. Properties from a CSV Here the user can import information to the corpus using CSV files saved locally - Lexicon CSV Allows the user to assign certain properties to specific words using a CSV file.
 For example the user might want to encode word frequency.
-This can be done by having words in one column and corresponding frequencies in the other column of a column-delimited text file. - 2.
-Speaker CSV Allows the user to enrich speakers with information by adding speaker metadata, such as sex and age, from a CSV - 3.
-Phone CSV Allows the user to add certain helpful features to phonological properties.
-For example, adding 'fricative' to 'manner_of_articulation' for some phones - 4.
-Sound File CSV Sound file properties may include notes about noise, recording environment, etc. Not relevant for ISCAN - 6.
-Acoustics Here the user may encode pitch, formants, intensity, FAVE-style point formants, and more into the corpus.
-Custom praat scripts may be imported here to perform other types of analyses - 7.
-Pauses This allows the user to specify for a given database what segments should count as pauses instead of speech.
-These are typically among the most common words in a corpus, so top 25 words are provided (25 word default may be changed).
-If not found, custom pause labels may also be entered in the search bar - 8.
-Utterances Define utterances here as segments of speech separated by a gap of a specified length (typically between .15-.5 seconds) - 9.
-Syllables If the user has encoded syllabic segments, syllables can now be encoded using a syllabification algorithm (e.g. maximum attested onset)
+This can be done by having words in one column and corresponding frequencies in the other column of a column-delimited text file. - Speaker CSV Allows the user to enrich speakers with information by adding speaker metadata, such as sex and age, from a CSV. - Phone CSV Allows the user to add certain helpful features to phonological properties.
+For example, adding 'fricative' to 'manner_of_articulation' for some phones. - Sound File CSV Sound file properties may include notes about noise, recording environment, etc. - 3.
+Custom properties from a query-generated CSV This option allows users to perform analyses outside of ISCAN, and then bring them in.
+For detailed information on how to use this enrichment, see Tutorial 4 in ISCAN Tutorials. - 4.
+Relativize a property This permits the user to encode certain statistics - Linguistic type Specifies which linguistic type (for example, phone or word) will be relativized. - Property Specifies which property of the linguistic type to relativize.